francisluong/juniper-helpers/README.md

  - gen - create lists and generate configuration from YAML files
  - textproc - text handling helpers
  - output - output formatting and logging
+ - concurrency - harness for launching parallel scripts and working through a queue of them
+ - ezhtml - provides a simplified interface into tdom to generate html, useful for e-mail generation
+ - ezmail - provides a simplified interface for smtp and mime to generate e-mails and attachments

 Basic SSH and NetConf - package require JuniperConnect
 --------------------------------------------------------